kf03w5t5741l/mail-and-upload-demo/README.md

 #spring.mail.properties.mail.smtp.socketFactory.class = javax.net.ssl.SSLSocketFactory
 ```

-For upload files, you need to specify your upload directory in `application.properties` as follows:
+For uploading files, you need to specify your upload directory in `application.properties` as follows:
 ```
 app.upload.dir=.
 ```